Seattle Children’s clinicians and scientists lead research to improve care for patients with hydrocephalus and find a cure.

-Our team works in four areas: clinical research, basic science research, bioengineering and global outreach.
+Our nationally renowned team, including Dr. Samuel R. Browd, director of hydrocephalus, works in 4 areas to improve hydrocephalus care: clinical research, basic science research, bioengineering and global outreach.

 "Research into the cause and treatment of hydrocephalus provides the ultimate pathway for a cure.
 Our collaboration with other premier children’s hospitals moves us closer to the day when hydrocephalus is relegated to the historical record of pediatric neurosurgery."

 One of the challenges with hydrocephalus is the high rate of infection in children who have a shunt.
-Nationwide, the infection rate is upwards of 15%.
-Any time a child's shunt becomes infected, the child will need:
+Any time a child’s shunt becomes infected, the child will need:

 - Surgery to remove the shunt

-- Surgery to place a tube to drain cerebrospinal fluid out of the body (external drain)
+- Surgery to place a tube to drain cerebrospinal fluid (CSF) out of the body (external drain)

 - Antibiotics for 10 to 14 days in the hospital